nikogura/nikogura.com/IAM-Beyond_AWS.md

 So what I needed to do was threefold:

 1. I needed authenticate my users in the proper fashion, granting them temporary STS credentials according to the IAM Role setup within AWS.
+This meant a remote service in AWS with the proper IAM roles to perform this task.

 2. Impersonate the metadata service so that I'm actualy authenticating to *my own* service in a secure fashion.
-(The base AWS metadata service is more or less wide open)
+(The base AWS metadata service is more or less wide open)  This meant a local service on the laptop that could identify the user of the laptop to the remote service above.

 3. Somehow make sure that *every AWS SDK Library Ever Written* hits *MY* service, not the real one, which it wouldn't be able to hit anyway, because it's a non-routable address that only works within AWS.
+This meant some serious network black magic that I shuddered to contemplate.
+It would be slick, but it could be seriously used for evil.

 ###  Authenticated STS Service